Biden visit to Baltimore highlights rail tunnel project

 “It’s going to cut commute times, improve safety, make travel more reliable,” Biden said.

 Roughly 200,000 people rode through the current tunnel, which was finished 113 years ago, every workday before the COVID-19 pandemic.
-But because there’s only two tracks, any maintenance or problem threatens to severely constrict travel.
+But because there are only two tracks, any maintenance or problem threatens to severely constrict travel.